 On an average day

-- I am freelance copyediting, critiquing and proofreading fiction manuscripts for authors from all around the globe
+- I am operating my part-time editorial freelance business of fiction manuscripts for authors from all around the globe

 - I am researching, writing, revising and editing my next novel (when I find the time)

 - I am exercising when and when not to use the Oxford comma (depending on the communications and publishing industry standards)

 I am a graduate from Kent State University’s School of Journalism and Mass Communication with a master’s in public relations and from The State University of New York College (SUNY) at Plattsburgh with a bachelor’s in public relations.

 Growing up with an appreciation for storytelling has significantly developed my aspirations.
 My passion flourishes through my current and previous experiences, my editorial freelance business and the array of books I’ve written (fiction and non-fiction).

 For more than three years during undergrad, I was the editorial assistant supervisor and administrative assistant for the Saranac Review, an internationally published literary journal processed through SUNY Plattsburgh.
 There, I learned I enjoy mentoring, managing and delegating others.
 During my last semester of undergrad, I was appointed as the executive board secretary for Cardinal PR, a student-run PR firm, where I managed and delegated 16 junior account executives with my fellow executive board members.

 In my current role at Child Care Services Association, I am grateful to mentor, manage, delegate and inspire communications interns each academic semester.
 I’ve been told my leadership style is warm, welcoming, resourceful and encouraging by previous interns.
 You can read their testimony under “Recommendations” here.